Jerry P. Suits, Ph. D.

 - Ph.D. in Science Education, Concentration in Chemistry, The University of Texas at Austin; Austin, Texas

-Dr. Suits' research focuses on the factors affect how students learn chemistry.
+Dr. Suits' research focuses on the factors that affect how students learn chemistry.
 He has found that most students tend to be memorizers (a learning style) until they have acquired a certain amount of chemical knowledge (a critical mass) that allows them to become conceptualizers (i.e., they are able to form concepts out of facts and rules).
 Conversely, some learners continue to use only memorization skills that rely on algorithms rather than thinking strategies.
 All of these cognitive processes are probably interlaced with affective processes, that is, learners either appreciate the real world applications of chemistry or they avoid this integration.
-Currently, he is studying how interactive computer technology can stimulate active learning and developing thinking strategies that rely on visualization and other mental processes.
+Currently, he is studying (a) how motivation and cognitive factors affect chemistry achievement, and (b) how interactive computer technology can stimulate active learning and developing thinking strategies that rely on visualization and other mental processes.

 Grants and Awards